hassenmorad/Irvine_Package_Theft/README.md

 # Irvine Package Theft
 This repository contains all files used in analyzing petty theft (package, vehicle, garage) in Irivne, CA (2011-2019).
-The result is an [interactive map](https://hassenmorad.github.io/irvine.html) that allows users to look for patterns between these different categories of petty theft.
+The result is an [interactive map](https://hassenmorad.github.io/irvine.html) that allows users to look for general patterns and correlations between these different categories of theft.

-*The first iteration of this project was a [time-lapse video](https://youtu.be/a6sYRXIeFhY).
+*The first iteration of this project (Irvine Theft Mapping.ipynb) was a [time-lapse video](https://youtu.be/a6sYRXIeFhY).
 It was created from images of monthly package theft incidents plotted via matplotlib.

 ## Workflow Summary:
 1. Collection